Annual Jazz Camp

 July 24-30, 2016

-The Summer Orchestra Camp, sponsored by the Messiah College Department of Music, offers an exciting opportunity for students entering grades 7 through 12.
-Student musicians will play in large ensembles, chamber ensembles, master classes and take courses on musicianship, all taught by an expert artist-teachers comprised of Messiah College faculty and orchestral educators from Central Pennsylvania.
+The Summer Orchestra Camp, offers an exciting opportunity for approximately 100 students entering grades 7 through 12 to play in chamber ensembles, two large orchestras, master classes and take courses in musicianship, all taught by an expert faculty of artist-teachers comprised of Messiah College faculty and orchestral educators of Central Pennsylvania.
+Additionally, students attend outstanding performances of guest artists and performances as part of the Market Square Concert Series.

-Faculty members include: Dr. Timothy Dixon, Gregory Woodbridge, Duane Botterbusch, and David Diehl.
+Faculty members include: Dr. Timothy Dixon, Kerry Harker-Roth, Gregory Woodbridge, Krista Kriel, Duane Botterbusch, David Diehl, and Adam Cordle

 Chamber Music in Grantham: Performance & Composition